casthub/docs/en/modules/stock-elements.md

 - `avatar` - Sets the Avatar Image to the given URL.
 - `color` - Sets the color of the header block.
-- `icon` - Sets an Icon shown to the left of the header block, see a list of available Icons [here](/icons).
+- `icon` - Sets an Icon shown to the left of the header block, see a list of available Icons <docs-link path="/icons">here</docs-link>.